Inflectra/rapise-documentation/docs/Guide/git_integration.md

 ### How It is Stored in Git

-When the test stays in **Git** then Spira Documents section contains only one item - a link to a local file starting with `%GIITROOT%`:
+When the test stays in **Git** then Spira Documents section contains only one item - a link to a local file starting with `%GITROOT%`:

 ![TC Link Git Doc](img/git_integration_doc_link.png)